Classical Yang-Baxter equation, Lagrangian multiforms and ultralocal integrable hierarchies: Hierarchies of Zakharov-Mikhailov type

-Here, we show how to produce the Lax pair and Lagrangian for the model discussed in \cite[Section 16.2]{ABW} (see also \cite{By} and references therein for the particular case of rank $M=1$) as a particular case of our construction.
-In fact, more than just this single Lagrangian and its Lax pair, we can in principle generate all the elementary Lagrangians in the whole Lagrangian multiform and all the elementary Lax pairs for the hierarchy containing this model as its main representative.
-This explains the origin of the integrability of such a class of models and is seen to be a particular case of our construction.
+Here, we show how to produce the Lax pair and Lagrangian for the deformed Gross-Neveu model discussed in \cite[Section 16.2]{ABW} (see also \cite{By} and references therein for the particular case of rank $M=1$) as a particular case of our construction.
+The deformation is controlled by the $r$-matrix in the potential term which appears naturally in our construction.
+In fact, more than just the single Lagrangian and its Lax pair, we can in principle generate all the elementary Lagrangians in the whole Lagrangian multiform and all the elementary Lax pairs for the hierarchy containing this model as its main representative.
+This explains the origin of the integrability of such a class of models observed in \cite{ABW,By} and is seen to be a particular case of our construction.

 The idea is to apply a {\it reduction}, in the spirit of \cite{Mikh}, to a Zakharov-Mikhailov model.
 The $r$-matrix could in principle be any skew-symmetric solution of the CYBE as we have already mentioned.
 Of course, if we want to resort to our explicit formulas for Lagrangians or Lax matrices, then it will be either the rational or trigonometric one since we have given an explicit construction only in those cases.
 Nevertheless, we will write most results without specifying the $r$-matrix to emphasize this observation.